 In a not-too-distant era, the machinations of capitalism and personal vendettas unified to entrap the working class, and their families, into an endless cycle of debt and destitution.
 However, despite overwhelming odds, it is important to remember that the determination of the human spirit will always find a way to prevail.
 Gain valuable insight on the past with UP by Charles Wright.
 Part autobiography and part novel, this is the story of the life and times of a boy, his family, and their journey to find a better tomorrow.

-UP contains historical moments, and you will experience insights on the author's life long before he gained his status as a music legend.
-Like his music, Charles Wright's story is a historical account of events that could only be told in his own personal and unique style.
+Still On The Road To Freedom contains historical moments, and you will experience insights on the author’s life long before he gained his status as a music legend.
+Like his music, Charles Wright’s story is a historical account of events that could only be told in his own personal and unique style.
 Unfiltered and unflinching, this eventful journey will stay with you long after you have reached its end.

-UP FROM WHERE WE'VE COME is the true story about music legend Charles Wright as a young boy long before he gained his musical status.
-Charles Wright writes about his childhood and his family's trials and tribulations on a cotton plantation.
+Still On The Road To Freedom is the true story about music legend Charles Wright as a young boy long before he gained his musical status.
+Charles Wright writes about his childhood and his family’s trials and tribulations on a cotton plantation.

 The owner of the plantation is Edward Miles, a cruel sharecropper who uses his unfair advantage to dominated Charles’ family.
 Miles owned 400 acres of land, and he made the family work 40 acres of his plot.
 Naturally, such a responsibility required an oversized family, which, at the time, was a sharecropper’s dream.